 If you're looking to go above and beyond, this is for you!: New/unfulfilled Ecoregions

-Beech Leaf Disease is caused by a nematode that live in beech leaves, causing the leaf striping pattern.
-We are looking to sequence the tree itself, not the nematode, so--given all else from Q#1 is roughly equal--we'd recommend leaves/trees/stands that are not visibly impacted by BLD.
+Beech leaf disease is caused by a nematode that live in beech leaves, causing the leaf striping pattern.
+We are looking to sequence the tree itself, not the nematode, so--given all else from Q#1 is roughly equal--we'd recommend leaves/trees/stands that are not visibly impacted by beech leaf disease (or beech bark disease).
 However if the question is to sample or not sample, we would like the sample!

 Can I collect from treated trees?